viklund/courses/ngsintro/1609/labs/rnaseq_tutorial_in_progress.md

 You can view the tables in a text editor, and try to find GO terms and pathways relevant to the experiment using a word search functionality.
 <br />

-If you are performing the exercise in an intercative R session (on your local computer or on Uppmax), the results are collected in the following objects:
+:floppy_disk: The results are also collected in the following objects:
 {% highlight bash %}
 go.dn.adj
 go.up.adj